On Almost Any Sunday

 - Download and read the Notice of Race, Sailing Instructions, and the TTL chart.
 Try to get familiar with the Racing Rules of Sailing —the national and international rules that govern nearly all racing, including ours.
 I highly recommend Dave Perry’s book, Understanding the Racing Rules of Sailing (let me know if that link stops working), which begins with a very brief, mostly understandable explanation of the rules intended for people new to racing.
 Don’t worry if all this seems too complicated and confusing because we all think it is too.

 - Get to the race course at least 15 minutes before the scheduled start of racing.
 Sail past the race committee when they’re ready and check in, giving them your sail number and fleet.
 That ensures that they know you’re there and that they’ll score you.
 (If you leave before the end of the day of racing, sail by and check out, too.)

 - When our C14 fleet flag goes up (or your fleet flag) you’ll have exactly three minutes to the start.
 When the blue flag with the white square in the middle goes up it’s 2:00.
 When that flag comes down it’s 1:00.
 When the fleet flag comes down, the race is underway.
 A horn should accompany each flag change.

 - The course will be described by black letters on a white board.
-We now use just two marks: orange (“O”) and green (“G”), though they could use a fresh coat of paint.
-The course will be designated as “GO” or “OG,” designating the order in which you’ll round the marks.
+We now use just two marks: orange (“O”) and yellow (“Y”) inflated buoys.
+The course will be designated as “YO” or “OY,” designating the order in which you’ll round the marks.
 If they put a “2″ at the end of the letters, you’ll go around the course twice.
 Here’s the map of the course.

 - At the start you’ll sail through the start/finish line adjacent to the committee, heading in the direction of the first race mark.
 Do not sail back through this line until it’s time to finish the race.
 Leave all the race marks on your port side.